Champagne Deutz - Blanc de Blancs 2018

 Wine rated (2023 guide) 95/100

-A wonderfully pure, taut, and mineral Champagne.
-This is still a young wine with balanced proportions of apple and acidity.
-Drink from 2024 onwards.
+A wonderfully pure, crisp, and mineral-driven Champagne.
+This is a wine that is still young, with a balanced blend of apple notes and acidity.
+Best enjoyed starting in 2024.

 James Suckling